imperfectlink/KeyboardRenderKit/docs/source/krk2max.rst

 |

-Once it is the only thing that is visible,select one of the objects and then select all by pressing A on your keyboard.
+Once it is the only thing that is visible, select one of the objects and then select all by pressing A on your keyboard.
 Then hit tab to enter edit mode on all of the selected objects.

 .. image:: img/KeyboardVertices.jpg